rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/GetSchemaResponse.md

 Supported in m3.2.0-m4.2.0
   Schema Response Object carrying details of schema for the table and request status details.

-- data: CassandraSchemaObject
-  - Supported in m3.2.0-m4.2.0
-  Object with schema details.
 - message: System.String
   - Supported in m3.2.0-m4.2.0
   Response Message string.